Vadim-Karpenko/golang-json-sync-service/README.md

     {"path": "character.age", "value": 51}
    ```

-3. **Retrieve Updated JSON**

    Other connected users will receive the exact message you sent for an update.
 You'll need to use it to update the locally stored data in your application.

+3. **Retrieve Updated JSON (optional)**
-    If it's too complicated in your case, you can just retrieve the whole thing by using:
+    If it's too complicated in your case to update individual keys, you can just retrieve the whole thing by using:
     ```bash
     curl http://localhost:8080/json/{uuid}
     ```
-    Also, if your user just got connected, it would be wise to use this API during the init phase.
+    Also, if your user just got connected, it would be a good idea to use this API during the init phase.

 ## Contributing